 7. Credit scores

 Believe it or not, your free credit report doesn’t usually include the three-digit number that indicates your credit score.

 Of course, you can pay to get your score.
 But why do so, when there are ways to get it free?

-The Consumer Financial Protection Bureau offers a good summary of options: For example, you can learn your credit score at no cost from your credit card company or a nonprofit credit counselor.
+The Consumer Financial Protection Bureau offers a good summary of options: For example, you can often learn your credit score at no cost from your credit card company or a nonprofit credit counselor.

 8. Cloud storage